ma-laforge/InspectDR.jl/README.md

  - Documentation is a bit limited at the moment.
 See [Sample Usage](#SampleUsage) to learn from examples.
  - API is still a bit rough.
 User often has to manipulate data structures directly.
  - Tick labels need to be improved (# of decimal places, ...).
- - Only generates basic annotations.
-Needs legends, ...
+ - Legends not very configurable (currently optimized to display many labels @ cost of horizontal real-estate).
- - Does not yet support many axis scales (only linear, log10 & dB20).
+ - Does not yet support many axis scales.
  - Does not yet render plot data in separate thread (will improve interactive experience with large datasets).
  - Mouse events currently function even outside data area (a bit odd).